bug-vt/openCV_junior/index.md

  4. Two images are differed by different points of view (Figure 15)

 ![Key points](static/test_keypoints.png)
 #### Figure 11.
 Resulting key points from SIFT detector.
-Image with low number of key points were chosen for the purpose of this test.
+Image with low number of key points were chosen for the purpose of this tests.

 ![Translation test](static/translation_test.png)
 #### Figure 12.
 Two images differ by translation.